vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create the Event Hub data source

 Now, we've finished all the setup on the Azure side.
-So, it's time to start working on Peakboard side.
-We'll create two separate projects:
+So it's time to start working on Peakboard side.
+We create two separate projects:
 1. A Hub Flow that acts as an event publisher.
 1. A Peakboard app that acts as an event consumer.

-The first step is to create an Event Hub data source.
-This process is the same, regardless of if you want to create an event publisher (Hub Flow) or event consumer (Peakboard app).
+For both projects, the first step is the same: set up the Event Hub data source.

-We add a new Azure Event Hub data source.
+To do this, we create a new Azure Event Hub data source.
 Then, we enter the connection strings for both the Event Hub and the storage account.
 We also enter the Event Hub name and the storage account name.

 ![Peakboard Azure Event Hub data source settings](/assets/2026-01-06/peakboard-azure-event-hub-data-source-settings.png)